 - I add the Instagram hashtags.
-I have a master list of Instagram hashtags that I keep in a document to make it really easy to copy/paste from for my Instagram captions.
-If you have zero idea how to find hashtags (I’m planning a free video training soon – get on my email list!) you can pay people to research and create this list for you.
+I have a master list of Instagram hashtags that I’ve saved in Planoly to make it super easy to schedule posts.
+If you have zero idea how to find hashtags, you can pay people to research and create this list for you.

 - I schedule the date and time I want the content to post for the week.